Kalberhe/DSC80_FINAL_PROJECT/index.md

 Before trusting our models, we need to ask:

-“Are there gaps in the data, and do those gaps say something meaningful?”
+> “Are there gaps in the data, and do those gaps say something meaningful?”

  Overview of Missing Data

     We visualized missing values across all 163 columns to understand the scale of the issue.

-Some features — especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits, had significant null percentages, often exceeding 30–50%.
+Some features, especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits, had significant null percentages, often exceeding 30–50%.
 Here's a visualization of the top 20:

-(Plot would go here if applicable)

  Are They Missing at Random?